 Christmas Soap Recipe with Festive Swirls

 You also create the main pattern of this soap using the ‘In the Pot Swirl’ technique.
-It’s one of the easier swirled soap techniques, and less work than the one in my Festive Swirled Honey Soap Recipe.
+It’s one of the easier swirled soap techniques and less work than the one in the Honey Fudge Soap Recipe.
 It involves making the main soap batch, dividing it, and coloring parts of it green and red.
-There are two colors that I use for the red — red iron oxide and madder root.
-On its own, the oxide has a rusty red color and the madder brightens it up.
-You then mix the three colors of soap batter together in a specific way, then pour them in a loaf mold.
-The way you add the colors, how you stir, and how you pour will all affect the final pattern.
+How you add the colors, stir, and pour will all affect the final pattern.
+Gelling the soap after is essential for intensifying the colors.

-Though there are many Christmas soap fragrances available, most of them are perfumes and not natural.
-I try to use natural scents instead, which is why I stick with essential oils.
+Though many Christmas soap fragrances are available, most are perfumes called fragrance oils.
+Many soapmakers use them, but I try to use natural ingredients instead.
 Fortunately, one of the most known Christmas scents is the simple peppermint of candy canes.
-It works beautifully in this recipe and peppermint is also one of the least expensive essential oils.
-I also have a Simple Peppermint Soap Recipe that doesn’t involve swirling, if you’d like to try making that one first.
+It works beautifully in this recipe, and peppermint essential oil is one of the least expensive you can get.
+I also have a simple peppermint soap recipe that doesn’t involve swirling if you want to try making that one first.

+Christmas Soap Recipe with Festive Swirls